colvert/FablabLannion.github.io/trender.md

 ## Get started
 The procedure to setup your Trender is:
   * Connect your Trender to a power supply through the USB cable, a light cycle will start to indicate that the Trender is properly powered.
-  * From your mobile phone or your computer, select the Wifi network whith SSID starting with TRENDER-
+  * From your mobile phone or your computer, select the WiFi network whith SSID starting with TRENDER-
   * If the pop-up connection window is not automatically displayed, open a web browser and enter the url http://192.168.4.1

 You should see the following screen: